 - The user name and group name of the database instance owner on the production server must be available on the backup server.
-The same user ID (UID) and group ID (GID) must be used. - A database instance with the same version as the database instance on the production server must be installed on the backup server. - An Oracle database instance is required when incremental backups that use Oracle RMAN are run.
-SAP BRTools are optional on the backup server.
+The same user ID (UID) and group ID (GID) must be used. - A database instance with the same version as the database instance on the production server must be installed on the backup server.

-The IBM Spectrum Protect for Enterprise Resource Planning client is used by IBM Spectrum Protect Snapshot to start a subsequent backup to an IBM Spectrum Protect server, and must be installed and configured on both the production and the backup servers.
+IBM Spectrum Protect for Databases is used by IBM Spectrum Protect Snapshot to start a subsequent backup to IBM Spectrum Protect, and must be installed and configured on the backup server.

-IBM Spectrum Protect API is used by this client and must be installed and configured on both the production and the backup servers.
+IBM Spectrum Protect API is used by these clients and must be installed and configured on both the production and the backup servers.